OpenMoonRay/openmoonray-docs/docs/moonray/render-output/RenderOutput.md

   default: None

-  <p>If "result" is "display filter", this attribute refers to a display filter object which is used to compute the output pixel values.<\p>
+  <p>If "result" is "display filter", this attribute refers to a display filter object which is used to compute the output pixel values.</p>

   <h3>exr_dwa_compression_level</h3>